eliasnoorzad33/VendingMachine/README.md

 ./gradlew run
 ```
 ## Background
-the following project is a group project I completed as a part of an agile software development unit undertaken during my computer science degree.
+The following project is a group project I completed as a part of an agile software development unit undertaken during my computer science degree.
 The project focused on agile software development practises (specifically scrum & test driven development).